bgamari/ghc-wiki-import/trac-admin.md

 ```

-The only exception is for the `help` command, but even in this case if you omit the environment, you'll only get a very succinct list of commands (`help` and `initenv`), the same list you'd get when invoking `trac-admin` alone.
+The only exception is for the `help` command, but even in this case if you omit the environment, you will only get a very succinct list of commands (`help` and `initenv`), the same list you would get when invoking `trac-admin` alone.
 Also, `trac-admin --version` will tell you about the Trac version (e.g. 0.12) corresponding to the program.

-If you want to get a comprehensive list of the available commands and sub-commands, you need to specify an existing environment:
+To get a comprehensive list of the available commands and sub-commands, specify an existing environment:

 ```wiki